Find

 Graduate Theses

-Graduate theses are a significant and vital part of MICA's contributions to fine art, design, and art history.
-Here's how to submit yours and find past theses.
+Graduate theses are a vital part of MICA's contributions to the fields of fine art, design, and art history.
+Whether you're preparing to submit your own work or looking to explore past theses, we're here to guide you through the process.

 Submitting Your Thesis to the Library (2021 Update) from Decker Library on Vimeo.